Saintt042/QuizApp/README.md

 ### What I learned

-I learnt a great deal on javaScript while working on this
+I learnt a great deal on javaScript while working on this.
+Also improved more on CSS mediaQuery to be precise.

 ### Continued development
-I would really love to keep building with JavaScript as it is a fun Language to code with
+I would really love to keep building with JavaScript as it is a fun Language to code with.

+- [https://stackoverflow.com/](https://www.example.com) - This site really was of great help to me as i got stuck debugging but its guidelines helped me figure it out.

 ## Author